albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Sending data NonSensitiveInformation{information='Non sensitive information'} to client
 ```

-I prefer the first approach where the `sendToClient()` only accepts types that implement a marker interface, because the compiler makes sure of that.
-This approach is not always possible in which case we need to fall back on the second approach.
-In either case, we need to add tests.
+I prefer the first approach where the `sendToClient()` only accepts types that implement a marker interface, because the compiler makes sure that only classes of the right type are passed.
+This approach is not always possible in which case we need to fallback on the second approach.  **In either case, we need to add tests**.

 1. First approach, using the `CanShareWithClient` marker interface